cdelorme/system-setup/linux/debian/gui.md

     update-rc.d slim defaults

-_my preferred slim configuration (`/`):_
+_My custom theme is named `???` and is sectioned into:_

     INCOMPLETE

-### startx launch openbox
+### startx configuration

-This is my preferred approach to loading openbox.
-It's an alternative to using slim where you login through the console like normal, but use `startx` to launch the graphical interface.

-This also allows you to exit openbox and drop back into terminal when desired.
+We want the `startx` command to load openbox, which means we have to tell startx what to do using the `~/.xinitrc` file.
 Simply add `exec openbox-session` to `~/.xinitrc`.

+It would be wise to use `update-alternatives` to set the default window manager and session manager as well.

 ##### commands